Rideshare Accident Attorney in Henderson County

 Who pays for injuries in a rideshare accident?

-Responsibility can depend on who caused the crash and whether the rideshare driver was working.
-The driver’s insurer, Uber or Lyft’s insurance company, or another party’s coverage may apply.
+Responsibility depends on who caused the crash and whether the rideshare driver was working in the app.
+Coverage may come from the driver’s insurer, Uber or Lyft’s insurance policy, or another driver’s coverage.

 Do I need to report a rideshare accident to the police?

-Does North Carolina’s contributory negligence law affect rideshare accident claims?
+Does North Carolina’s contributory negligence rule apply to rideshare cases?

-What should I do after an Uber or Lyft collision as a passenger?
+What should I do as a passenger after an Uber or Lyft crash?

-Make sure everyone is safe, call 911 if needed, gather driver and vehicle information, seek medical care, and save your trip receipt.
-Consider speaking with an attorney before you talk with insurance adjusters.
+Make sure everyone is safe, call 911 if needed, seek medical care, save your trip receipt, and document the scene.
+Consider speaking with an attorney before giving statements to insurance adjusters.

 Call (828) 383-8414 today to schedule a conversation focused on your needs and next steps—we’re ready to help you move forward.